Enjoy all things Scottish on St Andrew's Day in London.

-St Andrew is the patron saint of Scotland and St Andrew's Day is Scotland's official national day.
-It's a bank holiday in Scotland (but not in London).
+St Andrew is the patron saint of Scotland and St Andrew's Day is the country’s official national day and a bank holiday (public holiday) in Scotland.

 History of St Andrew and Scotland

-St Andrew was the brother of St Peter and was Christ's first disciple.
-He spent his life spreading the word of Jesus and died as a martyr on a diagonal cross (the St Andrew's flag shows a white diagonal cross on a blue background).
+Christ's first disciple, St Andrew spent his life spreading the word of Jesus and died as a martyr on a diagonal cross (Scotland’s flag shows a white diagonal cross on a blue background).